TACC/Core-CMS-Custom/docs/upgrade-project.md

 Verify project name is compatible with Django 3.2.

-1. If you project directory name has dashes, rename it to use underscores, i.e.
+1. If your project directory name has dashes, rename it to use underscores, i.e.

     | | root |
     | - | - |